 Gaining that strength required me to dig into the deep places in my heart to see the strongholds and lies I had been bought into.
 The Lord was faithful to protect me and help me every step of the way!

 It happened just as 2 Timothy 4:17 described: …the Lord stood with me and strengthened me…

 Years later, my daughter went through a traumatic time in her life.
-She needed a mom who could listen with no judgement, keep an open mind, and could love her no matter what she had to say and no matter how difficult it was to hear.
+She needed a mom who could listen with no judgment, keep an open mind, and would love her no matter what she had to say and no matter how difficult it was to hear.